erasmus-without-paper/ewp-specs-architecture/README.md

    already know, this may mean that a new entity has been created, or deleted.
 In particular, it's also possible that it has been created *and* deleted - both in a matter of milliseconds.
-The receiver MUST treat this as a valid change notification (and respond with a HTTP 200 response).
+The receiver MUST treat this as a valid change notification (and respond with an HTTP 200 response).

  * Sending the ID of an "invalid entity" is also NOT a bad request.
 CNR APIs MUST respond with HTTP 200 whenever the change notification is "received